espressif/esp-idf/docs/en/api-guides/esp-wifi-mesh.rst

 - Current number of child nodes
 - Maximum number of downstream connections to accept

 The signal strength of a potential upstream connection is represented by RSSI (Received Signal Strength Indication) of the beacon frames of the potential parent node.
-To prevent nodes from forming a weak upstream connection, ESP-MESH implements an RSSI threshold mechanism for beacon frames.
+To prevent nodes from forming a weak upstream connection, ESP-WIFI-MESH implements an RSSI threshold mechanism for beacon frames.
 If a node detects a beacon frame with an RSSI below a preconfigured threshold, the transmitting node will be disregarded when forming an upstream connection.

 .. figure:: ../../_static/mesh-beacon-frame-rssi.png
     :align: center